muckele/muckele/README.md

 <div align="center">
   <h2>About Me</h2>
 </div>
 <h3>As a versatile and results-driven Full Stack Computer Engineer, I combine a deep understanding of front-end and back-end technologies to deliver innovative and scalable solutions.
 With a proven track record of successfully navigating complex projects, I excel in designing and implementing robust applications that optimize user experiences and meet business objectives.
-My proficiency spans a wide range of programming languages, frameworks, and databases, allowing me to adapt seamlessly to evolving technological landscapes. </h3>
+My proficiency spans various programming languages, frameworks, and databases, allowing me to adapt seamlessly to evolving technological landscapes. </h3>
 <div align="center">
   <h3>Contact Information</h3>
   <a href="https://muckele.biz/" rel="noFollow">